bettingonsuccess/bettingonsuccess/content/post/doubling-down.md

 * Stock (VTSAX anyone?
 Nah my allocation is quite varied)
 * Family / Travel

 On the last point of Family.
 Mrs BoS and I found out that we are PREGNANT!
 Now it would only be fitting if we doubled down on the pregnancy so. . .we are pregnant with TWINS!
-This of course is a joke since we had no control on how many babies we'd have at once.
 This is truly a blessing.
 We were able to work hard to save $ and pursue FI before having a family and now within 8 months at age 27 we'll have 2 babies and our family will be complete.

+When one first starts out investing or even working they want to do _everything_ and that is a good thing.
+One can learn a little of everything but quickly trying to do everything gets tiring and one realizes some investments or activities are better than others.
+I use to say 'Yes' to every opportunity to make money.
+Now I know that I'm doing just fine and it is okay to say 'No, thanks' and to just enjoy life sometimes.

+One of the main parts to FI is helping someone find their WHY of FI (link Podcast ChooseFI episode).
+I think of it like this.

+Name the top 5 things you care about / enjoy doing.
+Pretend you have all the time in the world.

+Mine are

+1. Family (twins on the way)
+2. Home a nice place for children to grow up and comfortable, plenty of things to do
+3. Travel, I want to visit different countries etc
+4. Learning, I love learning new things
+5. Martial Arts, I haven't ever had enough time or money to pursue this.
+I'm working on training myself in Wing Chun, Kung Fu.

+Now these are priorities meaning everything is weighed against these 5 things.
+If I decide to go out and buy a cup of coffee I need to ask "Is there a cheaper way?
+Will this make me $X happy?
+Is this costing me time / opportunity from my Top 5 list?".